X

 The good news?
 Your taxes may actually get easier.

 Unless you plan on freelancing or starting your own business, you’ll typically find yourself as a W-2 employee at your first job out of college.
-If so, you won’t need to worry about things like making quarterly estimated tax payments or keeping meticulous business records anymore.
+If so, you won’t need to worry about things like making quarterly or keeping meticulous business records anymore.
 Three cheers for no more guesstimating every quarter!

 Main takeaways